What Triggers ME?

 Autonomic symptoms can be assessed using the Orthostatic Grading Scale that allows a quantification of symptoms in relation to standing.
 Scores of 4 or above are consistent with orthostatic intolerance.
 Scores of 9 and above are consistent with orthostatic hypotension.

-Those who have postural dizziness together with a history of loss of consciousness should be assessed, diagnosed and managed according to the NICE syncope guideline (National Institute for Health and Care Excellence 2010) and the European Society of Cardiology guideline (European society of Cardiology 2009).
+Note: Those who have postural dizziness together with a history of loss of consciousness should be assessed, diagnosed and managed according to the NICE syncope guideline (National Institute for Health and Care Excellence 2010) and the European Society of Cardiology guideline (European society of Cardiology 2009).
 This may involve formal autonomic testing and tilt table testing.
 Ideally, this should include continuous beat-to-beat heart rate and blood pressure measurement in order to detect subtle blood pressure changes.

 Other symptoms that are commonly reported and are consistent with a diagnosis of ME/CFS include:

 - Alcohol intolerance, drug and chemical sensitivities.
 Alcohol intolerance, sometimes complete, is a very common feature of ME/CFS, and the diagnosis should certainly be queried in people who report that they can carry on drinking alcohol without any problem.
 Anecdotal evidence suggests that the intolerance may decrease in people who make a significant degree of recovery.